 Also, see your doctor if:

 - a lump that has been previously checked suddenly gets bigger

 - you find a lump elsewhere in your neck

 A hoarse voice is more likely to be caused by a bacterial or viral infection.
 See your doctor if you have a hoarse voice for more than 3 weeks.

 Sore throat or difficulty swallowing

 Sore throats are very common and could be due to infection.
 But check with your doctor if you:

 - have had a sore throat for more than 3 weeks

 - you have difficulty swallowing and this is not getting better

-The earlier a cancer is picked up, the easier it’s to treat, and the more likely the treatment is successful.
-So it’s important that you go to your GP as soon as possible if you notice worrying symptoms.
-These include:
+The earlier a cancer is picked up, the easier it is to treat it and the more likely the treatment is to be successful.